Acquarts/Acquarts/README.md

 # Hi, I'm Adrián 👋

-I build AI solutions that work in production — from predictive models to conversational agents powered by LLMs.
+I build AI solutions that work in production, from predictive models to conversational agents powered by LLMs.

 My focus is on **Applied AI**: turning complex problems into working systems using Machine Learning, RAG pipelines, and agentic architectures.
 I enjoy the full journey from prototype to deployment.